A wildflower seeding takes at least 3 years to establish. Site preparation and management are critical to success.

 1

 ANALYZE your site.
 Determine soil type (sand, silt, clay, muck), current vegetation, drainage, moisture, slope, amount of sunlight and what is growing adjacent/nearby the seeding area.
 Generally, tight, wet clay soil, dune sand or infertile subsoils are not suitable for wildflower seedings.
-It is recommended that seeding take place in spring (mid-May to mid-June), dormant seeding (mid-October thru November) or snow seeding.
+It is recommended that seeding take place in spring (mid-May to mid-June), or dormant/snow seeding (mid-October thru March).
 Although seeding maybe done at any time, you run the risk of losing newly germinated seedlings if either a hot, dry period or killing freeze occur before the seedlings are well established.

 3